Case modding: Cable management

 Routing cables, most often in computer cases, to be aesthetically pleasing is also a common practice in case modding.
-Similarly, covering the cables in a fabric, known as Cable Sleeving can also be undertaken to provide a more uniform look to the theme of the case.
+Similarly, covering the cables in a fabric, known as cable sleeving can also be undertaken to provide a more uniform look to the theme of the case.

 Laptop modding

 Laptops can be modified much like a typical computer case.
 While most laptop mods consist of new paint or other finishes, others have chosen to engrave or cut out designs into their laptop cover (usually behind the screen).
 Laptops may also be turned into digital photo frames.
 These types of mods will typically void the warranty of the device, as this requires opening up the computer to do them.
 To avoid warranty issues, skins or stickers can be purchased, which are easily removable from the casing.

 Function

 Cooling mods

-There are many modifications that can fall into this category.
-The most common one is simply drilling a mount for a new fan, or removing a restrictive fan grill.
-Others include air ducts, water cooling, filtering, sealing openings to make air flow over hot components instead of escaping near where it entered, or even the adding of a tank of pressurized carbon dioxide or liters of mineral oil to the case.
-These modifications are often performed by overclockers either looking for better cooling for hot components or noise (sound) reduction.
-Some fan modifications are merely a show of modding skill or talent and have no functional purpose.
+Numerous modifications fall into this category, the simplest one being drilling a mount for a new fan, or removing a restrictive fan grill.
+Others include air ducts, water cooling, filtering, sealing openings to make airflow over hot components instead of escaping near where it entered, or even the adding of a tank of pressurized carbon dioxide or liters of mineral oil to the case.
+These modifications are often performed by overclockers looking either for better cooling for particularly hot components and/or noise (sound) reduction.
+Some fan modifications are merely a show of technical modding skill or talent and have no functional purpose.
 Hardcore overclockers often install cooling systems for the sole purpose of achieving performance records.
-Such systems may include water cooling, phase change materials, thermoelectric/Peltiercoolers, and liquid nitrogen.
+Such systems may include water cooling, phase change materials, thermoelectric/Peltiercoolers, and even liquid nitrogen.